-- Shorts and skirts must measure with the tips of the fingers when arms are held down to the side. - Sneakers are expected, however; sandals may be worn with straps.
-Students tend to fall when they have no support of the heel especially during recess or physical activities.NO FLIP-FLOPS, slides and Heelies.
-This is a safety concern.
-If Students do not have proper shoes for PE class, students will be expected to sit out. - No spaghetti straps, tank, halter, or strapless tops.-Tank tops may be worn as long as they pass the three finger wide rule. - Bandannas, hats, toboggans, hoods or other headgear/attire are not permitted to be worn inside of the building. - Please make sure that your Student's attire is comfortable and fits according to their height and weight (no sagging pants or skin tight clothing).
-Clothing should cover the Student's belly, waistline, bottom, and armpits. - Heels are discouraged; the height of the heel should not prohibit the student from participating in classroom or physical education activities.
+- Shorts, skirts, and dresses must measure to the tips of the fingers when arms are held down to the side and relaxed.
+(Students must also make sure that when they bend over they are still appropriate.
+No biker shorts.) - Sneakers are expected, however; sandals may be worn with straps.
+Students tend to fall when they have no support of the heel especially during recess or physical activities NO FLIP-FLOPS, slides, UGG slippers, house shoes, Heelys, as well as no rolling backpacks are allowed, as these are all safety hazards.
+If Students do not have proper shoes for PE class, students will be expected to sit out. - No spaghetti straps, tank, halter, or strapless tops.-Tank tops may be worn as long as they pass the three finger wide rule.

+- Bandannas, hats, toboggans, hoods or other headgear/attire are not permitted to be worn inside of the building. - Please make sure that your Student's attire is comfortable and fits according to their height and weight (no sagging pants or skin tight clothing).
+Clothing should cover the Student's belly, waistline, bottom, and armpits. - Heels are discouraged; the height of the heel should not prohibit the student from participating in classroom or physical education activities. - Belt's need to be worn if pants are too big. - Nothing sheer should be worn at any time.